HIN-hen/lager-webapp/README.md

 # Lager Webapp
 ## Creating photos from video streams with pause and draw with autosaving images in folder without database.
+With photo library.
 ## Todo: Documentation
 ```
 Prototyping